 To those skilled in the art of wildland firefighting and WUI fires, few of the items discussed in The Report come as a surprise.
 Instead, the detailed ranking and analysis of the technologies and solutions adds a layer of structure to a body of common knowledge within the community.
 Indeed, the seven key findings in Table 1 of The Report are all areas that have been recognized in the community as critical or important to effective management of wildland fires and, in particular, safeguarding the lives of the public and responders impacted by these events.

 The Report does a good job of compiling and prioritizing challenges and opportunities.
 Furthermore, The Report touches on modern technologies that can and should be deployed on wildland fire and WUI events.
-Ancillary benefits in response to other natural and manmade disasters become quickly obvious.
+Ancillary benefits in response to other natural and human caused disasters become quickly obvious.